emqx/blog/en/202302/mqttx-v-1-9-1-release-notes.md

 ### Performance Optimization

-MQTT X 1.9.1 features numerous performance optimizations for the desktop client to enhance the efficiency of topic filtering when handling a large number of messages and to prevent any potential high consumption of CPU resources that could result in lagging.
+MQTTX 1.9.1 features numerous performance optimizations for the desktop client to enhance the efficiency of topic filtering when handling a large number of messages and to prevent any potential high consumption of CPU resources that could result in lagging.
 The previous issue of database crashes due to excessive message traffic on Windows has been resolved, providing a much-improved user experience.

 ### Comparison Test

-A performance comparison was conducted between version 1.9.0 and version 1.9.1 of MQTT X using the bench command of the MQTT X CLI.
+A performance comparison was conducted between version 1.9.0 and version 1.9.1 of MQTTX using the bench command of the MQTTX CLI.

 #### Test Scenario

 To perform a benchmark test, a new local MQTT Broker connection was created and subscribed to an mqttx/bench topic.
 The bench command was then utilized to publish 1000 messages per second, each with a payload of "hello" and a QoS of 0, to the topic for 1 minute.
-During this scenario, where 1000 messages were being received per second, the CPU usage and memory usage changes were monitored using the debugging tools available in the MQTT X development environment.
+During this scenario, where 1000 messages were being received per second, the CPU usage and memory usage changes were monitored using the debugging tools available in the MQTTX development environment.

 ![benchmark test](https://assets.emqx.com/images/cab9054e5e262ad6684d338988a361eb.png)